pingidentity/pf-authn-js-widget/docs/riskAuthentication.md

-# Guide for Using Risk-Based Authentication With the Widget
+# Using Risk-Based Authentication Adapters with the Authentication Widget

-Extra steps may be required to set up the widget when using adapters with risk-based authentication ability.
+Depending on your adapter configuration, you might need to take additional steps to use the Authentication Widget.

 **Table of Contents**
 - [ID DataWeb Integration Kit](#id-dataweb-integration-kit)